-The District's Balance Sheet includes assets of \$11,173 consisting of \$11,011 in deposits with fiscal agent, \$88 in property taxes receivable, and \$74 in accounts receivable.
+The District's Balance Sheet includes assets of \$18,083 consisting of \$17,594 in deposits with fiscal agent, \$472 in property taxes receivable, \$16 in accounts receivable and \$1 in other assets.

-Liabilities of the District total \$138 in accounts payable.
-Deferred inflows of resources of \$69 reported by the District consist of unavailable property tax revenues at June 30, 2021.
-Unassigned fund balance at June 30, 2021 totaled \$10,966.
-The difference between total net position shown in the government-wide statements and total fund balance shown in the fund statements is due to the full accrual of property taxes in the government-wide statements.
+The District reports a deferred inflow of resources of \$368 in unavailable revenue, all of which is related to property taxes.
+Total unassigned fund balance at June 30, 2021 was \$17,715.
+The \$368 difference between total net position shown in the basic financial statements and total fund balance shown in the fund statements is due to the full accrual presentation of property taxes of \$368 in the government-wide statements.